 The Trump administration bases its rules on the opinion of Supreme Court Justice Antonin Scalia in the 2006 Supreme Court case Rapanos v.
 United States, a case about federal jurisdiction over isolated wetlands.
 Scalia believed the Clean Water Act only applied to "relatively permanent" bodies of water, with the other bodies falling under state jurisdiction.
 Scalia's opinion was not adopted by the court itself.

 The Clean Water Act was a point of contention long before the Obama administration tackled it.
 The primary point of focus has been what is considered a navigable body of water, and how those ephemeral pools and streams fit into the rules.
 NPR offers a good survey of the debate leading up to the 2017 executive order.

 Portions of the Delmarva Peninsula, the largest peninsula on the East Coast, may lose protections under the revised rules.
 The peninsula lies in Delaware and parts of Maryland and Virginia.
 (Photo: Michael Alford/Shutterstock)

 For critics of the 2015 definitions, the rule changes ease what they consider unfair regulatory burdens.

 What the rule change means for wetlands and vernal pools

-The rules and changing definitions could have significant impacts on wetlands and bodies water that are seasonal rather than permanent.
+The rules and changing definitions could have significant impacts on wetlands and water bodies that are seasonal rather than permanent.
 The Center for Biological Diversity noted during the proposal period that the rules "would virtually eliminate the Clean Water Act's protections across the arid West, from West Texas to Southern California, including most of New Mexico, Arizona and Nevada."
-The map above, created by the Center for Biological Diversity, shows areas that will lose protections under the new rules.
+The map above, created by the nonprofit group, shows areas that will lose protections under the new rules.

 The potential ramifications of the rule changes are far-reaching, affecting wildlife, the environment and humans alike, especially in the areas mentioned above.
-According to a study conducted during the Obama administration, 60 percent of all U.S. waterways, and 81 percent in the arid West, are ephemeral or flow seasonally.
+According to a study conducted during the Obama administration, 60% of all U.S. waterways, and 81% in the arid West, are ephemeral or flow seasonally.
 Current EPA officials dispute these numbers, saying there isn't a way to confirm them.
 Officials did not offer other numbers.